powerhousepro69/videoinfox/readme.md

  <br />

-  Directory and file creation for first the run or if the videoinfox directory gets deleted anytime after the first run.
+  Setup for first the run or if the videoinfox directory gets deleted anytime after the first run.

   ![Videoinfox FIRST RUN](https://i.imgur.com/fP5DDnW.png)